supervisely/docs/enterprise/installation/README.md

 Choose the disk size according to your needs.
 There is also an option to attach any S3 compatible storage to distribute the data in your cloud.

 {% hint style="info" %}
+Make sure you are using SSD disk for OS, docker data and `DATA_PATH/db`.
+Otherwise, the performance will be significantly lower
+{% endhint %}

+{% hint style="info" %}
 If you don't have enough free space on a system drive, but you have another one mounted , you can change the place where the data is stored by changing `DATA_PATH` in `.env` file
 {% endhint %}